doofinder/php-doofinder/src/Management/docs/Api/StatsApi.md

 # **checkoutsByDate**
 > \Swagger\Client\Model\StatsTimeResult checkoutsByDate($from, $to, $hashid, $tz, $device, $interval, $format)

-Get the checkouts by dates
+Gets the checkouts by dates

 Gets the total of checkouts in a time period aggregated by day intervals